ABorrel/chemmaps-InterPred-Bodymap/README.md

 # To do list
 ### ChemMaps
 #### Urgent
-- Fix JS connect neighbor error when it is a uploaded chemicals
+- Fix JS connect neighbor error when it is a uploaded chemicals -> done
-- Add DSSTOX in the DB and split map
+- Add DSSTOX in the DB and split map -> done use DB request and not split
-- Add command to upload a new chemical on the fly in the DB
+- Add command to upload a new chemical on the fly in the DB -> 50%
 - develop a carciMap choose on the 1600 chemicals and 1600 chemicals on the DSSTOX
 - fix check in input and QSAR ready (09-20)
 - 508 html

 #### Improvement
-- Add distance in the neighbor file to download
+- Add distance in the neighbor file to download -> done
 - Compute the 3D plan with several different plan
 - Connect the DB with the JS to improve speed
 - change background in function of the map